 Unsurprisingly, Google is the most widely used search engine in Ukraine.
 It’s chosen by 12 million users.
 Until 2017, the Russian browser Yandex, which also offers a search engine, was second in the ranking.
 The third favorite site was Mail.ru used by 9.58 million users.

-- The Mail.ru group consists of the social networks such as VKontakte, Odnoklassnikki and My World.
+The Mail.ru group consists of social networks such as Vkontakte, Odnoklassnikki, and My World.
 According to the group, as many as 25 million Ukrainian users were affected by the sanctions.

-Ukrainian Internet users, as all Internet users, love social media.
+Ukrainian Internet users, like all Internet users, love social media.
 Facebook with 44% of users is first in the ranking and it’s followed by Instagram (18% of users).
-However, according to Statista.com more than 30% of Ukrainians don’t use Internet at all.
+However, according to Statista.com more than 30% of Ukrainians don’t use the Internet at all.

 SEO in Ukraine - what does it look like?